 Homewood, IL (HMW)

-The Illinois Central Railroad built the depot in 1923; its Spanish Colonial Revival design, complete with undulating parapets, was meant to complement the adjacent Ravisloe Country Club.
+The Illinois Central Railroad built the depot in 1923; its Mission Revival design, complete with undulating parapets, was meant to complement the adjacent Ravisloe Country Club.

 18015 Park Avenue